ufal/npfl114/labs/faq.md

   for _ in range(3):
       print(*[element.numpy() for element in data])
   ```

-  When a GPU is visible, you should create the `generator` explicitly on a CPU
-  using a `with tf.device("/cpu:0"):` block (on macOS, it will crash otherwise).

 - _How to call numpy methods or other non-tf functions in `tf.data.Dataset.map`?_